ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2025-02-14-not_your_stata.md

 expense, and so I'm happy to pay the folks at Stata to keep building tools like this.
-However, there is always a little faffing about with red tape that happens when you renew subscriptions this way (made a little worse that Stata's reminders were a little... shall we say 'spammy').
+However, there is always a little faffing about with red tape that happens when you renew subscriptions this way (made a little worse that Stata's reminders were a little... shall we say 'phishy').
 Nonetheless, there was a small lag between my StataNow subscription expiring and the new one starting.
 During the interim my StataNow was completely bricked.
 None of my Stata code would run.
 I realized that this is a profound problem, and ultimately it